Website URL Slightly Askew Theatre Ensemble

-Auditions will consist of cold readings from the scripts; sides will be available the week prior to auditions.
-Actors auditioning are asked to sign up for a 90 minute slot on a first sign up basis: 7:00-8:30pm or 8:30-10:00pm.
+Auditions will consist of cold readings from the script; sides will be available one week prior to auditions.
+Script is available upon request.
+Actors auditioning are asked to sign up for a 90-minute slot on a first sign up basis: 7:00-8:30pm or 8:30-10:00pm.
 SATE seeks to continue its tradition of not only auditioning, but producing color and gender conscious casts.
 Please email a resume and headshot; as we will not require you to bring hard copies to the audition.
 If you would like to audition, please email email@example.com.
-Please indicate which time slot you prefer.
+Please indicate which time slot you prefer and if you are auditioning for a certain role(s).
 All positions are paid.

-Production dates: March 15-17, 2019 (Friday-Sunday) at the Centene Center for Arts.
 All performances at 8pm.
-Tech will take place between Tuesday, March 12 and Thursday, March 14.
-Please come prepared with all conflicts starting February 17, 2019.
+Tech will take place Sunday, November 3 through Tuesday, November 5.
+Please come prepared with all conflicts starting October 7, 2019.

 SATE is casting the following.